Dunkirk Offer Anchored in Scottish PR for Norfolkline Ferries

 Chris Newey, Norfolkline’s passenger services manager, is quoted in the piece as saying: “These men and women are heroes, so offering to help them to get to Dunkirk to commemorate their fallen comrades is the least we could do.”

-The piece was secured as part of an ongoing public relations campaign carried out by the Holyrood Partnership.
+The piece was secured as part of an ongoing public relations campaign carried out by the Holyrood PR.

 The Norfolkline ferry crossing Rosyth – Zeebrugge runs a service with three departures from each port ever week.